-In addition, current market conditions have substantially reduced the availability of credit, which may have a material adverse effect on our ability to achieve our investment objective with respect to any particular investment and/or the Investment Partnership's entire portfolio. commercial and investment banks, which have traditionally provided such financing, have demanded higher rates, higher equity requirements as part of private equity investments, more restrictive covenants and generally more onerous terms in order to provide such financing, and in some cases are refusing to provide financing for acquisitions that would have been readily financed during the past several years.
+In addition, market conditions may reduce the availability of credit, which may have a material adverse effect on our ability to achieve our investment objective with respect to any particular investment and/or the Investment Partnership's entire portfolio.
+Large commercial and investment banks, which have traditionally provided such financing, may demand higher rates, higher equity requirements as part of private equity investments, more restrictive covenants and generally more onerous terms in order to provide such financing, and in some cases refuse to provide financing for acquisitions that would have been readily financed during the past.
 In the event that we are unable to obtain committed debt financing for potential acquisitions or can only obtain debt at an increased interest rate or on unfavorable terms, we may have difficulty completing otherwise profitable investments or may generate profits that are lower than would otherwise be the case, either of which could lead to a decrease in the investment income earned by us.
 Similarly, the portfolio companies in which we have investments regularly access the corporate debt markets in order to obtain financing for their operations.
 To the extent that the current credit markets have rendered such financing difficult or impossible to obtain or more expensive, this may negatively impact the operating performance on those portfolio companies and, therefore, our investment returns.